 4.Students will apply knowledge to predict and respond to emergency situations.

 DEA 0020L DEA 0020L The student will accurately assess and record vital signs The student will demonstrate competency in responding to an emergency situation.

-procedure to obtain diagnostic radiographs.
+6. Students will demonstrate dental radiographic procedure to obtain diagnostic radiographs.

 DES 0205L DES 0205L

 The student will mount dental radiographs.
 The student will select and

 assemble radiographic

 holding devices.